belle2/basf2/online_book/prerequisites/bash.rst

     programs.

 There are other important variables that affect the behavior of the shell.
-The most important ones are
+The most important ones are:

 .. envvar:: PATH

-    Determines where to look for executables
+    Determines where to look for executables.

 .. envvar:: LD_LIBRARY_PATH

-    Similar to :envvar:`PATH` this determines where to look for shared libraries which might be needed by the executables
+    Similar to :envvar:`PATH` this determines where to look for shared libraries which might be needed by the executables.

 .. envvar:: PYTHONPATH

-    Similar to :envvar:`PATH` this determines where the Python scripting language will look for additional modules
+    Similar to :envvar:`PATH` this determines where the Python scripting language will look for additional modules.

 .. envvar:: LC_ALL